espra/core/src/zero/README.md

 instances and ampzero itself).

 And unless you're used to modern "high-scalability" deployments in other
 contexts, it could all be quite a head fuck.
-Therefore, a few utility scripts
+Therefore, a utility script
-are provided to help ease the pain.
+is provided to help ease the pain.

 **Initialise A New Setup**

-The `ampinit` script is used to create a completely new instance.
+The `ampzero init` command is used to create a completely new instance.
 So, if
 you want to create an instance called `kickass`, you'd create it with:

-    $ ampinit kickass
+    $ ampzero init kickass

 The layout of the instance directory would look like: